 “If Sardar Patel had become the prime minister, today a part of our beloved Kashmir would not have been under Pakistani occupation,” Modi said in a parliamentary speech in February.

 The statue of Patel overlooks Sardar Sarovar Dam, which has been at the center of protests and court cases for decades.
-The dam has already displaced hundreds of villages; now, constructing the statue adds another 16 to that number, according to Musafir, the activist for local people groups.
+The dam has already displaced hundreds of villages; constructing the statue added another 16 to that number, according to Musafir.

 By locating the giant statue opposite the massive dam, the BJP sought to highlight technological progress, which Modi has promoted in plans for “smart cities” and bullet trains.
 Projected to attract 15,000 tourists a day, Patel’s statue includes an elevator up its spine that allows visitors to look out over the dam through Patel’s eyes.

 Amarsingh Tadvi, who heads a construction crew, is a fan of the statue and the man it depicts.